hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521092v1-bluck-a-benchmark-dataset-for-bengali-linguistic-understanding-and-c.md

 ---
 layout: default
-title: BLUCK: A Benchmark Dataset for Bengali Linguistic Understanding and Cultural Knowledge
+title: "BLUCK: A Benchmark Dataset for Bengali Linguistic Understanding and Cultural Knowledge"
 ---

 # BLUCK: A Benchmark Dataset for Bengali Linguistic Understanding and Cultural Knowledge